Just-a-Fish404/Python-Port-Scanner/README.md

 ## Overview

-Python-based TCP port scanner designed to test and demonstrate basic networking and socket programming.
+Python-based port scanner designed to test and demonstrate basic networking and socket programming.

 ## Features

-* Scans a target ip for a range of TCP ports
+* Scans a target ip for a range of TCP and UDP ports
 * Provides basic scan results

 ## Lessons Learned